JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/file_based_indexes.md

 <tab title="2023.1 and later">

-Nested index access is now possible.
+~~Nested index access is now possible.~~

+**NOTE: Please do not use yet** This is known to cause problems under certain conditions, please watch this [issue](https://youtrack.jetbrains.com/issue/IJPL-265/Nested-index-lookups-still-leads-to-deadlocks).

 </tab>